sevvie/sevvie.github.io/_posts/scripts/2016-08-01-smokinwithsev-good-lady-tramp.md

 ---
 layout: post
-title: Smokin' with Sev: "Good Lady and the Tramp"
+title: Smokin' with Sev - Good Lady and the Tramp
 excerpt: "A somber eulogy for the greatest homeless man I ever knew."
 modified: 2016-06-01T14:17:25-04:00
 categories: articles